 Time for his diaper change and to get dressed… and I hear the most familiar sound… Levi’s reluctant whine.

 Now, it has to be said that he whines whenever Dave changes him.
 He kicks and screams and wrestles me when I change him too.

 What’s up with that?!

 And he escaped…

-What you don’t see is something I just didn’t get a clear shot of on this day.
+(What you don’t see is something I just didn’t get a clear shot of on this day.
 Levi loves his job of unplugging his fan.
 This is not a job we gave him, but one he took upon himself.
-After many months of, “Levi, don’t touch that!” we have given in.
-So he did his job and came right back to his daddy.
+After many months of, “Levi, don’t touch that!” we gave in.
+So, he did his job and came right back to his daddy.)

 After a little freedom, getting dressed became a lot more fun.